 Senwung Luk is an associate at OKT.
-He primarily practices in Aboriginal and treaty rights litigation, as well as in negotiations and litigation arising from duty to consult and accommodate Aboriginal communities.
+He has appeared in different levels of court, representing clients in Aboriginal and treaty rights litigation, as well as in negotiations and litigation arising from duty to consult and accommodate Aboriginal communities.

 Senwung received his J.D. from Osgoode Hall Law School, where he won awards for highest standing in Aboriginal law, civil liberties, and constitutional law courses.
 He served as law clerk to Mr. Justice John Evans of the Federal Court of Appeal of Canada.
 Senwung also received a Bachelor of Civil Law from the University of Oxford, where he wrote a master’s dissertation on the constitutional protection of Aboriginal self-government rights.
 Senwung did his undergraduate studies at Yale University, where he received a B.A. in Ethics, Politics, and Economics.